SupaMafia/awesome-window-manager-config/README.md

 - use LXappearance (GTK) and qt5ct (qt)
 - you may need to check (ex. printenv QT_QPA_PLATFORMTHEME) or fix your environment variable
 - Adaita-dark applied in the picture

+slow Rofi response
+- I don't know what is the reason. but dmenu works fine.